jmyers7/stats-book-materials/homework/13-homework.md

 x_1,x_2,\ldots,x_{11} = 1, 1, 0, 0, 1, 0, 0, 1, 0, 0, 0
 $$

 with our simple Bernoulli PGM with parameter $\theta$.
-In all parts below that require computations, round your final answer to three decimal places.
+In all parts below that require computations, round your final answer to four decimal places.

 **(a)**: Plot the data surprisal function $\mathcal{I}(\theta;x_1,\ldots,x_{11})$.